redhat-cop/cloud.aws_ops/playbooks/README.md

 ### cloud.amazon_roles.webapp

 A playbook to create a webapp on AWS.
-The webapp consists in mutiple resources
+The webapp consists of multiple resources.

 How to create a web application ?